jeffpar/mandelbot/README.md

 - Make Mandelbots easy to use and configure (see [Configuration](#configuration))
 - Support multiple Mandelbots per page (see [Demo](http://mandelbot.net/demo/two/))
-- Build it using simple, easy-to-understand code (see [mandelbot.js](src/mandelbot.js))
+- Build it using clear, well-documented code (see [mandelbot.js](src/mandelbot.js))
 - Experiment with new technologies (eg, the [BigNumber](https://github.com/jeffpar/bignumber.js) JavaScript library)

-However, this is a work-in-progress, so there isn't a lot to see here yet.
+However, this is a work-in-progress, so the Mandelbot feature set is limited.
 I started the project as a diversion and an excuse to learn some new things, so bear with me.

 For history buffs, I've [archived](src/old/) an assortment of old related Pascal, C, and 8088 assembly-language code that I wrote over 30 years ago.
 And the original [Scientific American](http://mandelbot.net/pubs/Dewdney_Mandelbrot.pdf) article that helped spur a lot of early interest in the Mandelbrot Set (including my own) has been archived here as well.

 Installation
 ------------